 This course surveys the origins of Western Civilization from Ancient Mesopotamia, c.
 3000 B.C., to the fall of the Roman Empire, c.
 500 A.D.
 This course will show how Western Civilization has been formed by the intersection of a variety of ancient cultures, in particular Hebrew, Greek, Roman, and Christian.
-There are no prerequisites for this course.
+Module

-HI- 209 History of the Ancient Near East
+HI-209 History of the Ancient Near East